hummingbird-dev/hummingbird-treeview/README.md

 ```

-Congratulations, you are done, your HTML list has now treeview functionality.
+Congratulations, you are done, your pseudo HTML list has now treeview functionality.

 ### 2. Simple pseudo HTML plus height, scroll, id, data-id